 With that in mind, broadly speaking, one can approach our spiritual needs mechanically, psychologically and “non-scientifically”, the latter not discounting the actual value of the perspective.

 The mechanics of finding inner peace have become increasingly clear thanks to recent neuroscience.
 Adjusting breathing which clears the mind, a cornerstone of meditation, drive physical changes to our brain structure.

 From a purely mechanical perspective, one could say that this spiritual need is supportive of other needs and is not a standalone need as such.
-It help us with stress management, increase focus and self-control and decrease anxiety.
+It helps us with stress management, increase focus and self-control and decrease anxiety.